Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Related Work

 \subsection{Gaussians for Dynamic Scenes}

 Many works have begun extending the 3DGS representation to the 4D domain, aiming to solve the challenge of dynamic scene reconstruction.
-These works largely differ from one another in how they \textit{represent} and \textit{learn} motion.

-One popular direction is to model motion as a set of per-Gaussian 3D trajectories through time~\cite{luiten2023dynamic, sun20243dgstream, Duisterhof2023MDSplattingLM}, and to learn motion by sequentially optimizing for per-Gaussian offsets into the next frame.
-Notably, these methods have shown impressive tracking.
-Other works extend this motion representation, and push for a more compact set of trajectories via sparse control points~\cite{huang2023sparsecontrolled} or an explicit motion basis~\cite{das2023neuralparametric, Katsumata2023AnE3, lin2023gaussianflow, li2023spacetimetrajs, yu2023cogs}.
-Similar to these works, we \textit{represent} motion as 3D trajectories through time.
-However, we greatly differ in how we \textit{learn} motion, as we use a divide-and-conquer learning strategy as well as various unique 2D and 3D priors.
+One popular direction is to model the 4D content using a set of 3D Gaussian trajectories through time~\cite{luiten2023dynamic, sun20243dgstream, Duisterhof2023MDSplattingLM}, and to learn trajectories by sequentially optimizing for per-Gaussian offsets into the next frame.
+Some recent works propose a compact set of trajectories via sparse control points~\cite{huang2023sparsecontrolled} or an explicit motion basis~\cite{das2023neuralparametric, Katsumata2023AnE3, lin2023gaussianflow, li2023spacetimetrajs, yu2023cogs}.
+These trajectory-based methods often exhibit impressive tracking of scene geometry.

-Another line of works~\cite{wu20234dgaussians, yang2023deformable3dgs, Liang2023GauFReGD, Guo2024Motionaware3G} defines motion as a time-conditioned deformation network that warps a canonical set of Gaussians into each timeframe.
-While a shared global deformation network is an efficient and compact representation of motion, \textit{learning} the appropriate deformations is challenging -- in particular, the deformation network may collapse into a local minimum while jointly optimizing across all timeframes.
+Another line of works~\cite{wu20234dgaussians, yang2023deformable3dgs, Liang2023GauFReGD, Guo2024Motionaware3G} uses a a time-conditioned deformation network to warp a canonical set of Gaussians into each timeframe.
+While this is a more efficient and compact representation of motion, it can be particularly challenging to learn the appropriate deformations and to avoid local minima.
 Lastly, a few works~\cite{Duan20244DGS, yang2023gs4d} directly model Gaussians that extend across space and time, i.e. Gaussians with mean and covariances in 4-D.

-Although previous methods present different motion representations, they largely address the same multi-camera setting.
+While Gaussian Marbles is more similar to works that represent motion as 3D Gaussian trajectories, we note that all these previous methods largely address the same multi-camera setting.
 In contrast, our work tackles the more challenging monocular setting.
 We note that there are concurrent works~\cite{das2023neuralparametric, Katsumata2023AnE3} that tackle the pseudo-monocular setting and showcase results on datasets with ``teleporting'' cameras or large amounts of effective multi-view information -- please refer to DyCheck~\cite{gao2022dycheck} for a thorough overview of this phenomena.
 In contrast, our approach is intended for \textit{any} casual monocular video.